fadymedhat/MCLNN-theano/index_generator/README.md

 * There is no specific arrangement or folds defined for the dataset.

 The index generator will handle the shuffling of the samples across the folds during the index generation.
-The assigned batch for each fold in this case will be 1 sample at a time that is iteratively assigned to the folds in turn until the samples are consumed.
+The assigned batch for each fold in this case will be one sample at a time that is iteratively assigned to the folds in turn until the samples are consumed.

 ```
 class BALLROOM:

-    # dataset name
-    DATASET = 'ballroom'

-    # Destination path for the indices to be generated
-    DST_PATH = 'I:/Ballroom-for-MCLNN'

-    # Folds count
-    FOLD_COUNT = 10

-    # parent folder for the indices generated
-    FOLDER_NAME = DATASET + '_folds_indices'
+                        .
+                        .
+                        .

     # enable suffling the samples while being assigned to the folds
     SHUFFLE_CATEGORY_CLIPS = True

     # disable augmentation
     AUGMENTATION_VARIANTS_COUNT = 0

-    # samples per category following the category order: ('CC', 'Ji', 'QS', 'Ru', 'Sa', 'Ta', 'VW', 'Wa')
-    CLIP_COUNT_PER_CATEGORY_LIST = [111, 60, 82, 98, 86, 86, 65, 110]
+                        .
+                        .
+                        .

     # samples are assigned one instance at a time
     BATCH_SIZE_PER_FOLD_ASSIGNMENT = 1